-Photo 9 - Looking southeast at the culvert outlet area of PH077-2.
-Note the riverbank slumping east of the culvert outlet.
+Photo 8 - Looking southeast at the river bank slumping near the culvert outlet area of PH077-2.

-Photo 10 - Looking south at the erosion along the northeast ditch crotch leading to the culvert inlet area of the north embankment of PH077-2.
-The riprap protection has been extended further upslope on the east side since the 2020 inspection
+Photo 9 - Looking south at the northeast ditch crotch of the north embankment of PH077-2.
+In 2021 the riprap protection had been extended further upslope.

-Photo 11 - Looking south at the culvert inlet area of the north embankment of PH077-2.
-The trash rack and culvert inlet were cleaned of debris since the 2020 inspection.
+Photo 10 - Looking south at the culvert inlet area of the north embankment of PH077-2.
+The trash rack and culvert inlet were half full of debris and silt.

-Photo 12 - Looking north along the infilled channel leading into the culvert inlet north of the highway at PH077-2.
+Photo 11 - Looking north along the infilled channel leading into the culvert inlet north of the highway at PH077-2.